redis/docs/content/develop/interact/search-and-query/advanced-concepts/_index.md

 weight: 7
 ---

-Redis Stack supports the following Redis Query Engine features.
+Redis Community Edition supports the following Redis Query Engine features.
 This article provides you an overview.

 ## Indexing features